 - 0731 Machinery.
 Expenditures for equipment usually composed of a complex combination of parts (excluding vehicles).
 Examples are lathes, drill presses, printing presses, microscopes, etc. - Vehicles.
 Expenditures for vehicles which are licensed that are used to transport persons or objects.
 Examples are automobiles, trucks, buses, station wagons and vans. - 0733 Furniture and Fixtures.
 Expenditures for equipment used for sitting; as a support for writing and work activities; and, a storage space for material items. - O734 Technology Equipment.
 Expenditures for computers and other technology equipment.
 Examples are computers, laser printers, CD ROM equipment, VCRs, Software, etc. - Non-Capital Equipment.
 Expenditures for items classified as equipment, but costing less than the district policy for capital assets inventory.
 Alternatively, non-capital equipment may be coded as a supply to an object in the 0600 series. - Other Equipment.
-Expenditures for all other equipment not classified elsewhere in the 0730 object series. - Depreciation.
+Expenditures for all other equipment not classified elsewhere in the 0730 object series. - O740 Depreciation.
 The portion of the cost of a capital asset which is charged as an expense during a particular period.
 In accounting for depreciation, the cost of a capital asset, less any salvage value, is apportioned over the estimated service life of such an asset and each period is charged with a portion of such cost.
-Through the process, the cost of the asset is ultimately charged off as an expense. - In accordance with fund accounting under GAAP, using depreciation is required in proprietary funds only. - O750 Loss on Disposal.
-The excess of net book value above the amount received (trade or cash) at disposal.
-This object is used in proprietary funds only. - O760 Infrastructure.
-Expenditures for purchased infrastructure assets by the school district.
-These items include water/sewer systems, roads, bridges and other assets that have significantly longer useful lives than other capital assets. - 0790 Other Property.
+Through the process, the cost of the asset is ultimately charged off as an expense.

+In accordance with fund accounting under GAAP, using depreciation is required in proprietary funds only.